Annual Report

 CCC was represented in Cambodia by a Country Director and two part-time assistants (all women).
 The activities of this team included:

-Church planting using an organic, home-based approach.
+• Church planting using an organic, home-based approach.
 A church, led by the Country Director, met weekly for worship, prayer, Bible study, breaking of bread and fellowship meals according to the New Testament pattern of Acts chapter two.
-CCC contributed to travel expenses when the church undertook an evangelistic mission in Tbong Khmum province and provided a grant for the purchase of hymnbooks.

-Support for a village church.
+• Support for a village church.
 The CCC team visited the church each month and participated in its Sunday meetings.
-CCC contributed to the cost of special events, such as a baptism and a Christmas celebration.

-Serving the poor and needy.
-The CCC team visited a café, where they invited passing needy people to join them for a meal.
-CCC also made miscellaneous grants to people in need, for example, assisting with medical and childbirth costs.
+• CCC made miscellaneous grants to people in need, for example, assisting with medical and funeral costs.

-The team met frequently online for prayer and Bible study, and CCC’s Executive Director continued the four-times-weekly online Bible study for them that he had initiated during the Covid-19 outbreak.
-Two non-team members also joined this study group.
+The team met frequently online for prayer and Bible study, and CCC’s Executive Director continued a four-times-weekly online Bible study for them.

 CCC continued its support for the Cambodia for Christ (CfC) sports ministry, which aims to keep teenage boys away from drugs and criminal gangs by enrolling them in football teams.
 CfC also runs football teams for girls and younger boys.
 CCC made regular grants to help pay for the running costs of this ministry, as well as providing some financial support for its director.